 Now, in the Murano Honey garden, the four hives have grown to eight as new Queen Bees have been born.
 There are pomegranates, peaches, pears, lavender, rosemary, roses and strawberries being enjoyed by the glass masters and visitors of the factory.
 These aromatic and beautiful flowers, fruits and trees infuse the honey we produce with the help of the honeybees.
 The glass factory is getting more attention and sales due to the Honey Garden and the press it continues to receive.
 However, the factory and the honeybees are still endangered.
 The maintenance of the garden, the beekeeper and all of the supplies are paid for through the sales of honey, art works, and donations from visitors to the garden—and it is not enough.

 The largest in the world is the Svalbard Global Seed Vault.
-Opened in 2008 inside a frozen Norwegian mountain, it preserves more than 850,000 species of seeds, deposited there in case of a global disaster.
+Opened in 2008 inside a frozen Norwegian mountain, it preserves more than 856,000 species of seeds, deposited there in case of a global disaster.
 Like the honeybees and the artisans of Venice, seeds are fundamental to the fragile, increasingly threatened chain of life.
 This was my inspiration for "PROPAGATION: Bees + Seeds" for the 2017 Venice Biennale.